Elizabeth Glidden: Career

 Glidden worked as an employment and civil rights lawyer for over a decade.

 In 2005, Glidden ran for Minneapolis City Council to represent the 8th district.
 The 8th district is located in South Minneapolis and encompasses the Lyndale, Kingfield, Bryant, Bancroft, Regina and Field neighborhoods.
 Her husband served as her campaign manager and the campaign began shortly after they returned from their honeymoon.
 She won and served three terms, including serving as City Council Vice President from 2013 to 2017.

 In 2017, she chose not to run for reelection.
 She cited leaving because it was time for a new face and she was impressed with the other progressive candidates who were running, including her former policy aide Andrea Jenkins who ultimately won the seat.
 On this decision, she said, "I personally believe that these are not forever jobs.
 Part of the excitement of local politics is the opportunity for change and new ideas and new energy and all the things that can come with having someone new in this seat. ...
 I knew also that there were multiple fantastic candidates out there, who had progressive values, who had a similar outlook to me, although they would have different background and experiences and bring a different outlet to maybe just doing the job.
 And at the end of the day, Andrea Jenkins, when she announced she kind of cleared the field, I think because of the very special candidate that she is.
-The longer sometimes you hold on, it’s harder for some of those people to enter."
+The longer sometimes you hold on, it's harder for some of those people to enter."

 She did not support Jacob Frey in his successful mayoral election in 2017.
 Minneapolis uses ranked voting, a policy she advocated for, and she made a public statement listing her choices.
 They did not always agree when working together on the city council, but she has said there was "never a hard word exchanged between us of a personal nature."
-She was an active supported of the $15 minimum wage movement in Minneapolis and considers it one of her greatest accomplishments as a city council member.
+She was an active supporter of the $15 minimum wage movement in Minneapolis and considers it one of her greatest accomplishments as a city council member.

 In 2018, Glidden became Director of Strategic Initiatives and Policy at the Minnesota Housing Project, an organization striving to "improve the quality, affordability and availability of housing in Minnesota and beyond."

 Glidden was a recipient of the Equal Justice Award from the Council on Crime and Justice (2011) and an American Marshall Memorial Fellow (2004).
 In 2013, she was a Bush fellow for 24 months, working "to offer local elected leaders the skills, tools and competencies they need to tackle racism in a way that leads to substantive public policy change."
 This fellowship included a two-week trip to Brazil to "explore ways city leaders can have an impact on reducing racial disparities."